ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

    produces either a proof of inclusion or non-inclusion, which guides the search left or right, until it terminates.

-As an example, if the highest version of a label is 6, a binary ladder would consist of the following: proofs of inclusion for versions 0, 1, 3, terminated by a proof of non-inclusion for version 7.
-Then, proofs of inclusion for versions 5 and 6 would conclude the proof that 6 is the highest version available.
-However, for the purpose of searching for a specific version of a label, this is optimized in the two ways discussed below.
+However, for the purpose of searching for a specific version of a label, this is optimized in the two ways discussed below:

 First, the series of lookups ends after the first proof of inclusion for a version greater than or equal to the target version, or the first proof of